septillion-git/QC2Control/README.md

 All credit goes to [Hugatry's HackVlog](https://www.youtube.com/channel/UCHgeChD442K0ah-KxEg0PHw) because he came up with the idea and first code.
 I just made a nicer wrapper :p

 ## What does it do?
-Makes it possible to set the voltage (even on the fly) of a Quick Charge 2.0 source like a mains charger or power bank.
+QC2Control makes it possible to set the voltage (even on the fly) of a Quick Charge 2.0 source like a mains charger or power bank.
 Possible voltages are 5V (USB default), 9V or 12V.
 The source needs to support the [Quick Charge 2.0](https://www.qualcomm.com/products/features/quick-charge) technology form [Qualcomm](https://www.qualcomm.com/) in order to work.

 ### How to connect?
 Diagram will come.
 For now, see video description of ["Set QuickCharge 2.0 PSU's Output Voltage With Arduino" (YouTube)](https://youtu.be/MldONoCgr20).
 It's the **new** two pin version.